BS-creator/laravel-angular/README.md

 # laravel-angular
-Simple application of contact manager created with Laravel 5.3 and AngularJS.

-# laravel-angular
 A Laravel app built with MySQL and Angular.
 For demonstration purposes and a tutorial.
 Laravel provides the RESTful API.
 Angular provides the frontend and accesses the API.